-The CODE keyboard has a textured finished that resists fingerprints/scratches, no stickers or logos and the backlighting is very clean and elegant.
+The CODE keyboard has a textured finish that resists fingerprints and scratches.
+It has no stickers or logos and the back-lighting is very clean and elegant.

 Pro DIP-Switches allow quickly disabling or switching certain keys and changing the layout completely

-You can use the dip-switches to on the back of the keyboard to disable the Windows key, switch Caps Lock with Ctrl, swap Alt with Command if you're on a Mac, and change to QWERTY, Dvorak, or Colemak configurations.
+DIP-switches on the back of the keyboard can be used to disable the Windows key, switch Caps Lock with Ctrl, swap Alt with Command (if you're on macOS), and change to QWERTY, Dvorak, or Colemak layouts.

 Compared to alternatives which offer RGB lighting, USB passthrough or other features, this keyboard is pretty expensive.

-Con Sculpted keys made switching to DVORAK difficult
+Con Sculpted keys make switching to Dvorak difficult

-Con Hard to source the MX Clear version
+Con It's hard to source the MX Clear version

-The version of the code keyboard with the MX clears is constantly out of stock.
+The version of the CODE keyboard that comes with the MX Clear switches is constantly out of stock.